 Panorama of the Fourth Inner Courtyard

-The souvenir shops do sell a number of attraction-unique souvenirs, postcards and hand cravings, as well as a selection of standard tourist gifts at reasonable rates too.
+Furthermore, the souvenir shops do sell a number of attraction-unique souvenirs, postcards and hand cravings.
+This includes a selection of standard tourist gifts at reasonable rates too.
 The building at the far end houses altars to the seventy-two most honored disciples of Confucius and Chu Văn An.

-There are two parts of this fourth courtyard building- one main building and a second connecting building behind this first called the Dai Thanh Sanctuary.
+There are two parts of this fourth courtyard building.
+There is one main building and a second connecting building behind this first called the Dai Thanh Sanctuary.
 It is connected via an inter-linking and sheltered covered walkway lined by wooden doors with an incense altar at the walkway center.

 Dai Thanh Sanctuary and artifacts

-The upper floors of the Dai Thanh Sanctuary is home to another set of altars, which you can access via two high flanking wooden staircases on both sides of the building lower ground floor.
-The staircases look as if they are assembled together without a nail in sight.
+Furthermore, the upper floors of the Dai Thanh Sanctuary is home to another set of altars, which you can access via two high flanking wooden staircases on both sides of the building lower ground floor.
+Interestingly, the staircases look as if they are assembled together without a nail in sight.
 The top second floor is also home to a small loft and balcony, offering an elevated view of the temple grounds, though most of the view is covered by the roof of the adjacent buildings.

 Surrounding the Dai Thanh Sanctuary is a small perimeter of green garden space flanked by the Temple’s outer concrete perimeter high walls where the city streets of Hanoi reside beyond.
 This small garden is also home to a small a drum tower and the rear temple exit back onto the streets.